LevIgnatev/galaxy_morphology/lab_notes.md

 ## 2025-09-15
 Continued working on the first notebook (data exploration).
 Added an extensive description and visuals of the properties of the dataset.

+## 2025-09-22
+Finished the first notebook a couple of days ago.
+Also split the entire dataset in two parts: the one used for training and the one for the final evaluation.